ranbot-ai/github-scraper/README.md

 # GitHub Scraper

-This project is a GitHub scraper that uses Puppeteer to extract information about GitHub organizations and their repositories.
-It collects data such as organization details, top languages, and repository information.
+This project is a GitHub scraper that uses Puppeteer to extract information about GitHub organizations/users and their repositories.

+It collects data such as organization/user details, top languages, and repository information.

 ## Installation